gamesrc-ver-recreation/audiolib/notes-restoration.md

 List of releases by LIB/directory file names
 --------------------------------------------

-- AL950724: Apogee Sound System v1.04.
+- AL950724: Apogee Sound System v1.04 (imperfect as stated above).
+- AL_109: Apogee Sound System v1.09 (with one bit of imperfection).
+- AL_11: Apogee Sound System v1.1.

 How to identify code changes (and what's this ASSREV thing)?
 ------------------------------------------------------------

-IGNORE THIS FOR NOW.
-What matters, though, is that wmake, via AUDIO.MAK, manually sets LIBVER_ASSREV to the desired LIB file revision string, which is also used as the output LIB's filename (without the file extension).

-Note that only C sources (and not ASM) are covered by the above for now.

-LIBVER_ASSREV is defined for the currently only build (of AL950724).
+Different values of LIBVER_ASSREV are defined for differing builds of the library.
 It is intended to represent a revision of development of the Apogee Sound System codebase.
 Usually, this revision value is based on some *guessed* date (e.g., an original modification date of the LIB), but this does not have to be the case.

+Note that only C sources (and not ASM) are covered by the above for now.

+Via AUDIO.MAK, Watcom Make (wmake) manually sets LIBVER_ASSREV to the desired LIB file revision string.

 These are two good reasons for using ASSREV as described above, referring to similar work done for Wolfenstein 3D EXEs (built with Borland C++):